 Let’s Not Forget

-A woman complained to her pastor, noticing repetition in his sermons.
+A woman complained to her pastor about repetition in his sermons.
 The preacher said, “I keep reminding, because people keep forgetting.”
-We forget things due to the passage of time, getting older, being too busy.
+Most of us forget things due to the passage of time, getting older, being too busy.
 I forget passwords, people’s names, where I parked my car, where I left my phone, keys, and glasses.

 In Bible times, God’s people forgot what He had done for them and wandered from God.
 The Israelites had tasted and seen the Lord’s many miracles, but they still needed reminding.
 In Deuteronomy 8, God reminded them how He provided manna everyday and clothing that never wore out.
 The Lord guided them through a wilderness of snakes and scorpions and provided water from a rock.
 God blessed them in a thousand ways, but they forgot and became unfaithful to the Lord.1

-This week, the United States faces multiple overlapping crises and I was reminded of the story of Martin Rinkart.
+As usual our country and our world faces multiple overlapping crises, so I was reminded of the story of Martin Rinkart.
 Let me tell it to you.

 The Background of a Great Hymn

 Martin Rinkart (1586-1649) was a German Lutheran pastor.
-He served during the Thirty Years’ War (1618- 1648) between Catholics and Protestants in Central Europe.
+He served during the Thirty Years’ War (1618-1648) between Catholics and Protestants in Central Europe.
 Martin lived in the walled town of Eilenburg and many refugees poured in.
-Armies crossed the land pillaging shops and farms, leaving devastation and desolation behind.
-Most people were farmers and couldn’t raise their crops, so there was a famine.
+Armies crossed the land pillaging shops and farms, leaving devastation behind.
+Most people were farmers and couldn’t raise their crops, so a famine followed.
 Then the plague broke out.